Want to make a WordPress event registration form?

-Step 2: Customize Your Event Registration Form
+Step 3: Customize Your Online Event Registration Form

+WPForms makes customizing forms easy to do.
 You’ll see the following form fields on your online event registration form:

-- Single Line Text
+- Single Line Text (If Other)

 For instance, WPForms makes collecting payments from your site visitors on your forms easy to do.
-In fact, WPForms is so flexible, you can collect payments from users right from your forms or wait to collect payment at a later time.
+In fact, WPForms is so flexible, you can collect payments from users right from your forms or wait to collect payments at a later time.

-To do this, delete the dropdown menu from your form in the right hand panel of the form editor.
+To do this, delete the dropdown menu from your form in the right-hand panel of the form editor.